msprev/panzer/doc/README.md

 ```

-it would run pandoc on the following input, and then execute `latexmk.py`.
+it would run pandoc, with filter `deemph.py`, on the following input and then execute `latexmk.py`.

 ``` {.yaml}
 ---